FABLE-3DXRD/xrd_simulator/docs/source/raw_README.rst

    conda create -n xrd_simulator python=3.8
    conda activate xrd_simulator

-This is meant to work across OS-systems and requires an `Anaconda`_ itself installation.
+This is meant to work across OS-systems and requires an `Anaconda`_ installation.

 (The conda-forge feedstock of ``xrd_simulator`` `can be found here.`_)